You are viewing this page in an unauthorized frame window.

 Enterprise networks have become essential to the operation of companies, laboratories, universities, and government agencies.
 As they continue to grow both in size and complexity, their security has become a critical concern.
 Vulnerabilities are regularly discovered in software applications which are exploited to stage cyber attacks.
 There is no objective way to measure the security of an enterprise network.
 As a result it is difficult to answer such objective questions as "are we more secure...

-NIST has released Draft Special Publication (SP) 800-92 Revision 1, Cybersecurity Log Management Planning Guide for public comment through November 29, 2023.
+NIST is in the process of addressing public comments on Draft Special Publication (SP) 800-92 Revision 1, Cybersecurity Log Management Planning Guide.
 The purpose of this document is to help all organizations improve their log management so they have the log data they need.
 The document's scope is cybersecurity log management planning, and all other aspects of logging and log management, including implementing log management technology and making use of log data, are out of scope.
-This...
+This document...

 The concept of Attribute Based Access Control (ABAC) has existed for many years.
 It represents a point on the spectrum of logical access control from simple access control lists to more capable role-based access, and finally to a highly flexible method for providing access based on the evaluation of attributes.
 In November 2009, the Federal Chief Information Officers Council (Federal CIO Council) published the Federal Identity, Credential, and Access Management (FICAM) Roadmap and...